anh-vumartell/technical_tasks/README.md

 # TECHNICAL TASKS
 ### DESCRIPTIONS
-This repo is my attempt at automating a medical web application The system under test is found from here [Demo Page](https://demo.patient.noonatest.com/patient/#/sign-in)
+This repo is my attempt at automating a medical web application.
+The system under test is found from here [Demo Page](https://demo.patient.noonatest.com/patient/#/sign-in)

 There are two (2) tasks to be accomplished: